 What to do about accessibility in discovery

-During discovery you should be learning how people with visual, hearing, motor and cognitive impairments might use your service, as well as the barriers they face.
+During discovery you should be learning how people with visual, hearing, motor and cognitive impairments might use your service, as well as the problems they could experience.

-You can do this even before you do any user research by trying to understand the range of abilities that users can have.
+You can do this even before you do any user research by:

 What to do about accessibility in alpha

 During alpha, you should be thinking about whether what you’re designing meets the WCAG 2.1 design principles - this will help you meet the needs of all your users.

 You should also start thinking about your accessibility audit.
-Even though you won’t need this until beta, it can take time to arrange.
+Even though you will not need this until beta, it can take time to arrange.
 You may have someone in your department with the necessary skills and auditing experience to do this.
-If not, you will need to appoint an external accessibility specialist.
+If not, you will need to use an external accessibility specialist.

 You can ask your auditor to spend a couple of days during alpha reviewing your designs and prototypes for potential accessibility problems.

-You can also improve what you’re designing by running research sessions with users with disabilities.
+You can also improve what you’re designing by running research sessions with disabled users.

 What to do about accessibility in beta

 Running a combination of manual and automated tests each time you develop a new feature means you can sort out issues that could be costly to fix later.

-Check what testing tools and software your team has access to in case you need to pay for some.
+Check what testing tools and software your team has access to in case you need to buy some.

-Running research sessions with users who have disabilities will also help you check that what you’re building is accessible.
+Running research sessions with disabled users will help you check that what you’re building is accessible.

 Getting an accessibility audit